daffaazhar/sky-healer/README.md

-#### 🏆 This Project Won the 1st Runner-Up Award in the Web Design INVENTION 2022 Competition at Udayana University 🏆

 # Sky Healer
 SkyHealer is a web-based application that allows patients to do consultations with doctors and book rooms in a hospital.
+This project won the 1st runner-up award in the web design INVENTION 2022 competition at Udayana University.
 To see the results of this website, you can click [here](https://sky-healer.web.app/).

 ### Objectives
 - Reduce the patient waiting time when going home for treatment sick or consult a doctor.